 In the non-drought years for which we have vertical profiles in climate data (2016-2018), taller trees–or those in dominant crown positions– were generally exposed to higher evaporative demand during the peak growing season months (May-August; Fig. 2).
 Specifically, maximum daily wind speeds were significantly higher above the top of the canopy (40-50m) than within and below (10-30m) (Fig. 2a).
 Relative humidity was also somewhat lower during June-August, ranging from ~50-80% above the canopy and ~60-90% in the understory (Fig. 2b).
 Air temperature did not vary across the vertical profile (Fig. 2c).

-Resistance was negatively correlated with ln[TWI] (Tables 4-5), negating the idea that trees in moist microsites would be less affected by drought.
+Resistance was negatively correlated with ln[TWI] (Tables 4-5), rejecting the idea that trees in moist microsites would be less affected by drought.
 Nevertheless, we tested for a negative ln[H]*ln[TWI] interaction, which could indicate that smaller trees (with smaller rooting volume) are more susceptible to drought in drier microenvironments with a deeper water table.
-This hypothesis was rejected; the ln[H]*ln[TWI] interaction was never significant and had a consistently positive coefficient (Table 4).
+This hypothesis was rejected as the ln[H]*ln[TWI] interaction was never significant and had a consistently positive coefficient (Table 4).

 Species’ traits and drought resistance